Introduction

 - Nasopharyngeal airway to maintain an airway in unconscious patients

-- Occlusive dressing is used for wounds that need to be completely sealed
+- Occlusive dressing for wounds that need to be completely sealed

 - Trauma shears for cutting through clothing quickly and safely